 The W-route is a multi-day trek though it’s not a high altitude hike it still has some parts through remote and difficult to access areas of the Torres del Paine – getting travel insurance for this route is a good idea.
-Any outdoor activity involves the risk of getting an injury, losing or breaking gear and other unexpected situations that can spoil your trip.
+Any outdoor activity involves the risk of getting an injury, losing or breaking gear, and other unexpected situations that can spoil your trip.
 It’s recommended to have travel insurance that can cover you if something goes wrong.
-In my case, it was a backpack that I lost hitchhiking in Patagonia.
+In my case, it was a backpack that I lost hitchhiking.
 My travel insurance didn’t help me to recover it but it did cover the cost of buying new gear and clothes.

 Out of several insurance companies, we recommend World Nomads, they work all over the world and specialize in outdoor activities like hiking.
-Torres de Paine is one of the top hiking destinations that World Nomads cover which means they work with local companies quite a lot and will be able to resolve a case in a shorter period of time.
+Torres del Paine is one of the top hiking destinations that World Nomads cover which means they work with local companies quite a lot and will be able to resolve a case in a shorter period of time.
 Another great thing about World Nomads is that you can buy insurance policy online already on the road, it takes just a couple of minutes.
 Their policy is very flexible it can cover the whole period of your trip or only the hiking part of it, even if it’s just one or two days.
 Get a quote right now!

 Note!
 Always make sure you carefully read the Terms and Conditions part.

 Guided tour vs independent trek

 - The W-trek has a lot of infrastructures; designated campsites with good facilities, hotels with restaurants and small shops – surviving is not a problem.

 - The trail is well marked; many signs, maps, and people – you won’t get lost here.